 Many of these questions were asked, and answered, in the CQC ESF report, so if care providers want to publish that on their profile page, then the S.A.F.E. badge is automatically displayed.

 In addition, Autumna has introduced a new tab that asks questions about other measures taken by providers that go above and beyond the Government guidelines on infection control.
-These include air filtration & purification systems, sterilisation and disinfection devices, diagnostic equipment, virus testing kits and contact tracing policies.
+These include air filtration & purification systems, sterilisation and disinfection devices, infection screening, virus testing kits and contact tracing policies.

 Providing this information also allows care providers to display the S.A.F.E. badge.